 Even a company like Amazon has areas you can exploit.
 For example, if you have a physical location where a customer can touch, try, and take home all in one visit, you have an advantage over Amazon.
 Think about this.
 Best Buy is still doing well, even with an Amazon dominated market.
 You can do the same.

 Your competition may have cornered the market, but no business can be all things to all people, as I said before.
 Some excel in price and some in customer service.
 Apple is an excellent example of people paying a premium for what are commodity devices.
 They used emotion to develop a loyal following, and it made their company one of the largest in the world.

 As I wrote earlier, if you and your competition are saying the same thing, it becomes a competition to shout louder.
 It would help if you said something different.
 Let’s go back to our example of selling bikes.

 The big box stores sell bikes.
 You can go in, get it off the shelf, wheel it through the store, pay for it with some milk and Pop-Tarts, and shove it into the back of your car to bring it home.
 There is so much that you can do to deliver a better shopping experience.
 The same goes for a service business.
 You can do things differently and perhaps more effectively.
 Take, for example, a divorce attorney?

 Every divorce is different.
 Some people want to stick it to their spouses.
 On the other hand, there are plenty of couples who don’t want to stick it to their spouse.
 These couples want a clean break.
 It’s about finding that niche and exploiting it.

 In crafting the right message, you need to do a little bit of homework.
 You need to research your customers and your competition.
-Here’s a tip: make a spreadsheet and at the top in the columns list your competitors.
-In the left column, create things that your competition does, of which you want to make a note.
-For example, positioning statement, tag line, services, ad placements, and social media exposure.
+Here’s a tip: make a spreadsheet, and at the top in the columns, list your competitors.
+In the left column, create things that your competition does.
+You want to make a note, for example, positioning statement, tag line, services, ad placements, and social media exposure.
 When you do this, you can see everything at once, and you can also see where you can exploit the gaps in their messaging.